Content Briefs

 After generation, the content appears in the brief as rendered Markdown.
 You can:

-- Copy to clipboard to paste into your CMS or editor
+- Copy it to your CMS or editor

 Content brief status